Real resin dripping ladies – fully automatic!

 Taiga is an hybrid between an autoflowering ruderalis/indica and Power Plant.
 Dutch Passion describes it as follows: “From our famous Power Plant gene pool we selected an extreme early flowering female Power Plant.
 This female we used to produce the female pollen.
 These pollen we used to fertilze the female ruderalis/indica.
 Taiga grows with big compact buds.
 The smell and taste are evident Power Plant.
 Taiga is a very good yielder for such a small plant.
 Taiga does not ask for a special fertilizing regime, which means that it’s easy to grow.
 Containers of 1.5 to 2 liters are sufficient to garantee a good harvest.
 Taiga loves a place in the sun, which she needs for a quality yield.
 Taiga has a short lifecycle, from seed to bud 8 to 10 weeks.”
 It is expected to achieve a height of 50-60 cm in the end, yielding 25 to 30 grams per plant.

-Taiga and Tundra outdoor cultivation test.
+Taiga and Tundra product cultivation test.

-It was grower Hi-Five who put Taiga and Tundra to an outdoor cultivation test on his balcony in the past summer season.
+It was grower Hi-Five who put Taiga and Tundra to an product cultivation test on his balcony in the past summer season.
 Two seeds of each strain were germinated at the beginning of July by Hi-Five, with one seed being planted per 1 litre pot filled with seedling soil.
 Pots were covered with plastic wrap (into which several mini holes were picked for slight aeration) to maintain a high humidity during germination.
 All of the four seeds germinated super rapidly, coming out of the ground after two and a half days already!
 So obviously Taiga and Tundra are not only fast flowering, but als fast germinating seed strains.
-In the first weeks of growth, the outdoor climate was extremely hot, with daily degrees between 30-36°C. But along with heat came plenty of sunshine so that the plants were doing very well, meanwhile transplanted to 7.5 litre pots filled with high-grade potting soil.
+In the first weeks of growth, the product climate was extremely hot, with daily degrees between 30-36°C. But along with heat came plenty of sunshine so that the plants were doing very well, meanwhile transplanted to 7.5 litre pots filled with high-grade potting soil.
 On their balcony plot exposed to south east, plants received almost seven hours of sunshine on a cloudless day.

 During the first three weeks, all of the four plants looked almost the same, suggesting a strong genetical relationship to one another.
 Slight differences became visible during flowering that started already about three weeks after germination.
 All of the four plants turned out to be female, indeed.
 Unfortunately in August, the decisive flowering month for Taiga and Tundra, the weather conditions became significantly worse, with a lot of clouds and rain as well as unusually cold temperatures prevailing almost throughout the month.
 Nevertheless all of the four plants were flowering well, producing absolutely amazing amounts of resin, giving proof of the fact cannabis plants don’t necessarily require plenty of sunlight for producing huge amounts of resin.
 Also their smell was extremely intense and pungent, almost disqualifying Taiga and Tundra as balcony strains if a grower wants to cultivate them on a balcony next to a neighbour’s balcony.